 Select specific cells or ranges

-Whether or not you define named cells or ranges on a worksheet, you can use the Name box to quickly locate and select specific cells or ranges by entering their names or their cell references.
+Whether or not you define named cells or ranges on your worksheet, you can use the Name box to quickly locate and select specific cells or ranges by entering their names or their cell references.

 The Name box is located to the left of the formula bar.